Trees and nature strips

-As part of the Urban Forest Strategy, Council has developed a draft Canopy Delivery Plan, which aims to:
+As part of the Urban Forest Strategy, Council has developed a Canopy Delivery Plan, which will target key canopy enhancement opportunities:

 Priority areas for planting

-Priority areas for planting have been identified across the municipality.
-The priority areas were identified using a variety of factors and include:
+Priority areas for planting have been identified across the municipality using a variety of factors and include:

 - places where there is capacity for additional trees on public land